 The Superintendent of Schools annually establishes a District Critical Incident Response Team (DCIRT).
-The DCIRT is responsible for assisting Lindsey Hopkins Technical College with emergencies/critical incidents as needed and coordinating district resources.
-The Superintendent shall develop and update, as needed, a Critical Incident Response Plan (CIRP)/Emergency Operations Plan (EOP) for Lindsey Hopkins Technical College.
+The DCIRT is responsible for assisting schools with emergencies/critical incidents as needed and coordinate District resources.
+The Superintendent shall develop and update as needed a Critical Incident Response Plan (CIRP)/Emergency Operations Plan (EOP) for all schools.
 The DCIRT, will be responsible for providing updates to the plan and training for school site administrators.
 Pursuant to Florida statutes, the CIRP/EOP should be confidential and exempt from public record.